-Please make sure that you attach (or have with you) your completed and signed dog registration form showing any changes in dog details since the previous registration.
-PLEASE DO NOT DETACH THE END PORTION OF THE REGISTRATION FORM.
+Please make sure you attach (or have with you) your completed and signed dog registration form showing any changes in dog details since the previous registration.

-Where Does the Registration Money Go?Your dog's registration fee helps fund the activities of the Council's animal management services.
+Where does the registration money go?Your dog's registration fee helps fund the activities of Council's animal management services.

 This means that the cost of providing a professional dog management service is shared between all dog owners.

-If you dog loses its tag, there is a small charge to replace it.
+If your dog loses its tag, there is a small charge to replace it.
 The replacement tag will have a new registration number.

-PuppiesPuppies need to be registered before they are 12 weeks old.
+PuppiesPuppies need to be registered by the time they are 12 weeks old (3 months).
 It is best to apply for your registration well before that date.

-Special PermitsIf you live in a residential zone and own, or are keeping, more than two dogs you will need to apply for a permit for that property.
-Application forms may be downloaded from the website or you may telephone the Customer Services Team on 0800 100 388 to have one sent to you.
+Special permitsIf you live in a residential zone and own, or are keeping, more than two dogs you will need to apply for a permit for that property.
+Application forms may be downloaded from the website or you may telephone the Customer Services Team on 0800 727 059 to have one sent to you.

-You will need to get signatures off neighbours and your landlord if you rent your house.
+You will need to get the signatures of neighbours and your landlord if you rent your house.
 The history of you as a dog owner and that of your dogs will be taken into consideration; also the cleanliness and size of the kennelling facilities on your property.